Ministry of Defense (Japan): Defense Agency

 The Japanese Defense Agency was established on 1 July 1954.
 Until May 2000, it was based in Akasaka (currently occupied by Tokyo Midtown).
 The JDA was placed under the authority of the Prime Minister's Office under Article 2 of the Defense Agency Establishment Law before it was placed under the Cabinet Office in 2001.

 The internal bureaus, especially the Bureau of Defense Policy, Bureau of Finance, and the Bureau of Equipment, are often headed by officials from other ministries and are the main centers of power and instruments of civilian control in the Defense Agency.
 The Bureau of Defense Policy is responsible for drafting defense policy and programs, for determining day-to-day operational activities, and for information gathering and analysis in the JSDF.
 The Bureau of Finance is instrumental in developing the Defense Agency budget and in establishing spending priorities for the Defense Agency and the JSDF.
 The Bureau of Equipment, organized into subunits for each of the military services, focuses on equipment procurement.
 Before any major purchase is recommended to the Diet by the Defense Agency, it has to be reviewed by each of these bureaus.

-Below these civilian groups are the uniformed JSDF personals.
+Below these civilian groups are uniformed JSDF personnel.
 Its senior officer is the chairman of the Joint Staff Council, a body that included the chiefs of staff of the ground, maritime, and air arms of the Self-Defense Forces.
 Its principal functions are to advise the director general and to plan and execute joint exercises.
 The three branches maintain staff offices to manage operations in their branches.
 Although rank establishes echelons of command within the JSDF, all three branches are immediately responsible to the director general and are coequal bodies with the Joint Staff Council and the three staff offices.